 Our Information Security and Compliance Programs are designed to meet the objectives of the HIPAA and other regulatory mandates while maintaining the confidentiality, integrity and availability of information across the following domains:

 Delta Dental of Washington (DDWA) provides network security services for Healthentic’s servers, desktops, laptops, equipment and services hosted at DDWA.
 DDWA uses commercially reasonable best efforts to prevent all inbound access from the internet, except for what is deemed necessary for the use of Healthentic’s services by Healthentic, or as defined by Healthentic’s Private Network.
-WDE includes Healthentic’s external facing network nodes in DDWA’s regular security audits.
+DDWA includes Healthentic’s external facing network nodes in its regular security audits.

 Our workforce is screened for qualifications, criminal history and against FACIS databases by internal investigators and external screening vendors.
 At a high level our background investigation process includes work history, seven year criminal background checks (ten years for sensitive roles), county criminal record cross checks for seven or ten years, national sex offender screening and FACIS screening including federal fraud and abuse exclusions and OFAC databases.